Whitepages (company): Growth

 Whitepages released the Localicious app in July 2011.
 The app was released on Android first, because Whitepages was frustrated with Apple's approval process for iPhone apps.
 Whitepages PRO was also introduced that same year.
 An updated Android app called Current Caller ID was released in August 2012.
 Within a year of its release, 5 billion calls and texts had been transmitted using the app.
 It was updated in July 2013 with new features, such as the ability to customize the layout of caller information for each caller and the ability to "Like" Facebook posts from within the app.
 In June 2013, Whitepages acquired Mr. Number, an Android app for blocking unwanted callers.

 In August 2013 Whitepages purchased all the interests in the company owned by investors for $80 million.
-In 2015, WhitePages acquired San Francisco-based NumberCorp to improve the database of phone numbers used for scams in the Caller ID app.
+In 2015, Whitepages acquired San Francisco-based NumberCop to improve the database of phone numbers used for scams in the Caller ID app.
 In April 2016, Whitepages spun-off its caller ID business into a separate company called Hiya with a staff of 40 in Seattle.
-In September 2016, Alex Algard stepped down as CEO of WhitePages, in order to focus on the mobile spam-blocking spin-off Hiya.
-He appointed Rob Eleveld as the new WhitePages CEO.
+In September 2016, Alex Algard stepped down as CEO of Whitepages, in order to focus on the mobile spam-blocking spin-off Hiya.
+He appointed Rob Eleveld as the new Whitepages CEO.

+In December 2024, Whitepages launched Property Intel, a beta analytics platform that combines its people database with nationwide residential property records.

+In August 2025, Whitepages launched the Whitepages Pro API, providing developers with programmatic access to its identity and property datasets for use in identity verification, fraud prevention, and property intelligence.

 Privacy

 As of August 2020, users can remove their information from Whitepages by following the tutorial on Whitepages homepage.

 Whitepages and similar services have been criticized because of the danger caused by listing the personal information and physical addresses of unwitting people openly online, and for profiting off the exploitation of personal data.

+Whitepages states that it promotes responsible data practices and transparency in how its information is used to support privacy and safety across its services.

 Lawsuits

-On February 1, 2017, Kevin Klingler, identified only as a resident of Illinois, filed suit in Cook County Circuit Court, alleging the behaviour of Seattle-based Whitepages violates the Illinois Right of Publicity Law.
+On February 1, 2017, Kevin Klingler, identified only as a resident of Illinois, filed suit in Cook County Circuit Court, alleging the behavior of Seattle-based Whitepages violates the Illinois Right of Publicity Law.